 Paw Care and Hygiene.
 Inspect and clean your GSP's paws regularly.
 Trim their nails if they get too long, and check for any signs of cracking or injuries.
 Since GSPs are active and love to explore, paw care is essential to prevent discomfort and injuries during playtime.

 Ears.
 GSPs have ears that can trap moisture and debris, making them susceptible to infections.
 Use a veterinarian-recommended ear cleaner to gently clean your dog's ears.
 Moisten a cotton ball or gauze pad with the ear cleaner and carefully wipe the visible parts of the inner ear.
 Avoid inserting anything into the ear canal, as it can cause injury or push debris deeper.
 Some GSPs may have excess hair around the opening of their ear canals.
 This hair can trap moisture and debris, increasing the risk of ear infections.
-Regularly trim or pluck any excess hair around the ear opening to promote air circulation and keep the ears clean.
+Regularly trim any excess hair around the ear opening to promote air circulation and keep the ears clean.

 Bathing Frequency.
 GSPs are active dogs that enjoy outdoor adventures, which can lead to them getting dirty.
 Bathe your GSP as needed, usually every two to three months or when they get particularly dirty.
 Use a mild dog shampoo to avoid stripping their coat of its natural oils.